 You can call 911 free from any public telephone to obtain emergency police, fire, or medical assistance.

 Alcohol is sold throughout California to people age 21 and older.
 The legal drinking age is 21.

-You must be age 18 or older to purchase tobacco products in the state.
-Smoking is prohibited in all public buildings (including restaurants, bars, and casinos) and enclosed spaces throughout California.
+You must be 18 or older to purchase tobacco products in the state.
+Smoking and e-cigarette use is prohibited in all public buildings (including restaurants, bars and casinos) and enclosed spaces throughout California.
 It is illegal to smoke within 6 metres of doorways or windows of government buildings.
-Most large hotels have designated smoking rooms; if you smoke, request one—most hotels will fine guests who smoke inside a nonsmoking room.
-Many cities in California have passed ordinances prohibiting smoking in public areas, and smoking is prohibited in some national and state park buildings and areas.
+Most large hotels have designated smoking rooms; if you smoke, request one—most hotels will fine guests who smoke inside a non-smoking room.
+Many cities in California have passed ordinances prohibiting smoking in public areas such as on pavements and beaches, and smoking is prohibited in some national and state park buildings and areas.

 State Size & Drive Times

-California is big—really big.
+California is big, really big.
 If you were to drive the length of the state on Interstate 5, it would take you an estimated 15 hours, with little or no traffic, to get from Oregon to Mexico.
-At the end of your road trip, you’d have driven nearly 900 miles/1,450 kilometres).
+At the end of your road trip, you’d have driven nearly 1500 kilometres.

-Downtown San Diego is less than 20 miles/32 kilometres north of the Mexican border and about 130 miles (210 kilometres) south of Los Angeles.
-From Los Angeles, it’s 385 miles/620 kilometres) north to San Francisco and from there, another 90 miles/145 kilometres) northeast to Sacramento.
-You’d put about 190 miles/305 kilometres) on your car driving from San Francisco to Yosemite National Park, and about 600 miles/965 kilometres) driving from Los Angeles to Mount Shasta in Northern California.
+Central San Diego is less than 32 kilometres north of the Mexican border and about 210 kiloemtres south of Los Angeles.
+From Los Angeles, it’s 620 kilometres north to San Francisco and from there, another 145 kilometres north-east to Sacramento.
+You’d put about 305 kilometres on your car driving from San Francisco to Yosemite National Park, and about 960 kilometres driving from Los Angeles to Mount Shasta in Northern California.
 Needless to say, California is ideal for road trips.